codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do locomotives know where they're going?
-Lots of training
+Our wedding was so beautiful, even the cake was in tiers.

 ## Daily Trivia

-What is the code name for the mobile operating system Android 7.0?
+Which of these is not a key value of Agile software development?
- 1. Ice Cream Sandwich
+ 1. Responding to change
- 2. Jelly Bean
+ 2. Customer collaboration
- 3. Marshmallow
+ 3. Individuals and interactions
- 4. Nougat
+ 4. Comprehensive documentation

 <details>
   <summary>Answer</summary>
-  Nougat
+  Comprehensive documentation
 </details>